resume

 August 06, 20242 min read

-Sounding Professional, Not Robotic or Controversial
+Sounding Professional Without Being Robotic or Controversial

 • Baseball

-• Hand raising birds
+• Raising birds

 • Religion